What Defines A Leader?

 While working in the ever-busy supply chain industry and managing every piece of it, stress is inevitable.
 It’s how our leaders manage themselves that will impact how others react in any given situation.
 Through understanding emotional intelligence and how it works, supply chain leaders can inspire others’ reactions and behaviors to given situations.
 Emotional intelligence skills convert to diffusing conflicts, improving relationships and improving communication in the workplace.
 If above all else, we put an enormous emphasis on communication in the supply chain.
 So many moving parts and systems involved, leaders on staff must have top-level communication skills, lest the supply chain fails.

 The ability to visualize an end-to-end perspective of your supply chain is a must have skill in all leaders.
 Having a feel for how your market is running and if more or less supplies needs to be made is critical.
 A smart leader creates short-term goals and sticks to them.
-This gets the team through the day-to-day, but what about the overarching goal the team is motivated to reach?
+This gets the team through the day-to-day, but what about the overarching goal?
 A wise leader forms a long-term vision and goal for the company, and applies that to every single short-term goal.
 How do our strategy, talent, processes and technology goals rank to the long-term goal?
 Can our leaders manage several employees’ needs, oversee the stream of orders, and keep track of equipment and supplies?
-A supply chain leader should be tuned into their market by acknowledging busy seasons and products in high demand, and start preparing his/her team in advanced so they do not get defeated.
+A supply chain leader tunes into their market by acknowledging busy seasons and products in high demand, and starts preparing his/her team in advanced so they don’t get defeated.

 In today’s world, focus isn’t so mainstream because we live where there are thousands of distractions.
 A person who has the skillset to isolate their focus internally and externally is a person destined for leadership.
 For any supply chain leader, they must first understand how they learn, understand and operate the technology and systems, then continue to build on that before leading others.
 The next level of focus – the one that centers on reading others – allows leaders to quickly figure out how to coach each employee individually.
 What is their learning technique?
 What do they respond to as far as your teaching style?
 It is highly important leaders grasp each persons’ learning style, especially when teaching them about the technology used to pack, pick and ship orders to ensure efficiency and accuracy.